aditiii23/HopeGivers/README.md

 ❗️Enabling image upload: Initially, I was uploading the image in the website directory only.
 Therefore, the project got too large in size.
 Also, it was not a scalable solution.
 Then after hours of scanning the Internet, I found the correct way to use _Cloudinary_.
 And then instead of saving the blob, I saved the link in the schema.

-❗️Deployment configurations for Heroku: The Website crashed multiple times on deployment.
-Then I realized the problem was that I was not configuring the environment variables correct.
-Also, I was hard coding the PORT value which resulted in errors.
+❗️Deployment configurations for Heroku: The Website crashed multiple times on deployment and is on maintenance as nodemailer is to replaced with Google Oauth.

 ---